 If it makes sense for your show, you could charge a subscription to receive downloadable resources you create for each episode.
 For instance, a digital design podcast might give out downloadable templates.
 A marketing podcast might offer downloadable checklists and worksheets.

-Tools For Premium Podcast Subscriptions
+How to Start Selling Premium Podcast Subscriptions

 Premium podcast subscriptions are powerful tools to drive revenue with your podcast, with many options to explore.
 There are plenty of successful podcasts who never charge for a single episode or piece of premium content.
 In the end, choose the podcast monetization methods that are right for your audience and your business.